OzhanYANA/Ogrenci-Calisma-Saatlerinin-Sinav-Performansina-Etki-Analizi/README.md

 - The limited dataset size (12 records) and low correlation indicate that exam success does not depend solely on study hours; other factors such as class attendance or prior foundational knowledge should be included in future models.

 ### Repository Structure
-- [**VeriMadenciligiOdeviKod.ipynb**](./VeriMadenciligiOdeviKod.ipynb): The Python Notebook containing data analysis, visualizations, and the implementation/comparison of regression models.
+- [**VeriMadenciligiProjeKod.ipynb**](./VeriMadenciligiProjeKod.ipynb): The Python Notebook containing data analysis, visualizations, and the implementation/comparison of regression models.
-- [**BİL 3013 Veri Madenciliğine Giriş 2.docx**](./BİL%203013%20Veri%20Madenciliğine%20Giriş%202.docx): The project report detailing the data collection process, analysis findings, and updated model outputs.
+- [**BİL 3013 Veri Madenciliğine Giriş Proje Raporu.docx**](./BİL%203013%20Veri%20Madenciliğine%20Giriş%20Proje%20Raporu.docx): The project report detailing the data collection process, analysis findings, and updated model outputs.
 - [**Bil-1016-Veriler.csv**](./Bil-1016-Veriler.csv): The raw dataset of 12 instances collected uniquely through our survey.
 - [**E-Tablo-Linki.txt**](./E-Tablo-Linki.txt): Text file containing the links to the Google Forms survey and the Google Sheets where the responses were recorded.